 "As a student when I was tired of eating fast food and frozen pizza, Fresh Eatery is where I would go.
 The food is fresh, healthy and so delicious!"

 ?
-Where to stay: Surround yourself with the works of Midwestern artists at The Current Iowa (215 N. Main Street, Davenport IA), an art-themed boutique hotel from the Marriott Autograph Collection.
+Where to stay: Surround yourself with the works of Midwestern artists at The Current Iowa (215 N. Main St., Davenport Iowa), an art-themed boutique hotel from the Marriott Autograph Collection.
 Located in downtown Davenport, it’s close to museums, restaurants and nightlife.?

 ?
-Morning activities: After breakfast, stay in downtown Davenport and explore the Figge Art Museum (225 W. 2nd Street).
+Morning activities: After breakfast, stay in downtown Davenport and explore the Figge Art Museum (225 W. 2nd St.).
 The permanent collection features many nationally and internationally known pieces spanning from the 15th century to the present.
-Visit their website to learn more about the permanent collection and traveling exhibits.
+Check the museum schedule to learn more about the permanent collection and traveling exhibits.

 ?
 Lunch: If you’re looking for a hearty, made-from-scratch meal, The Diner has what you need.
 Located in the Freight House (421 W. River Drive, Davenport), this spot touts "home cooked" meals like meatloaf, fried chicken and waffles, burgers, pies and more.?

 ?
-Afternoon activities: ?After lunch, visit Quad City Arts in Rock Island (1715 2nd Ave, Rock Island IL).
+Afternoon activities: ?After lunch, visit Quad City Arts in Rock Island (1715 2nd Ave., Rock Island, Ill.).
 This local gallery features art exhibitions by regional artists and a store with fine arts and crafts for purchase.?

 Downtown Davenport’s Adler Theater (136 E. 3rd St.) is a great place to catch Broadway musicals, big name music acts and comedians and more.?

 ?
-Where to stay: Spend the night in downtown LeClaire at the Wide River Winery Inn (106 N. Cody Road, LeClaire IA).
-This cozy one bedroom apartment is located above the tasting room in the winery’s LeClaire outpost.
+Where to stay: Spend the night in downtown LeClaire, Iowa, at the Wide River Winery Inn (106 N. Cody Road, LeClaire).
+This cozy one bedroom apartment is above the tasting room in the winery’s LeClaire outpost.
 Just a few steps from shops, restaurants and more.
 Plus, it’s even fewer steps to enjoy a glass of local wine.

-This alcohol-themed day doesn’t really get rolling until noon, so feel free to sleep late and enjoy a leisurely breakfast.
+This libation lane day doesn’t really get rolling until noon, so feel free to sleep late and enjoy a leisurely breakfast.

 ?
-Noon: Start the day with a tour of Mississippi River Distilling Company (303 N. Cody Rd., LeClaire IA).
+Noon: Start the day with a tour of Mississippi River Distilling Company (303 N. Cody Rd., LeClaire).
 See the entire process from cleaning, milling and cooking the grain to fermentation to bottling and everything in between.
-Afterwards, enjoy a cocktail or flight of spirits in the Cody’s Cocktail house.
+Afterward, enjoy a cocktail or flight of spirits in the Cody’s Cocktail House.

 ?
-Lunch: Head into Davenport and grab lunch downtown at Armored Gardens (315 Pershing Ave., Davenport IA), a local favorite designed to give you a country club vibe.
+Lunch: Head into Davenport and grab lunch downtown at Armored Gardens (315 Pershing Ave., Davenport, Iowa), a local favorite designed to give you a country club vibe.
 Enjoy upscale pub food (with vegetarian and vegan offerings!)?and choose from 100 beers on tap.

 ?
-Dinner: Grab a bite at Front Street Brewery (208 E. River Drive, Davenport IA).
+Dinner: Grab a bite at Front Street Brewery (208 E. River Drive, Davenport, Iowa).
 This brewpub is nestled inside a century-old brick and wood warehouse.
 Enjoy some cozy comfort food inside or out in the beer garden.

 ?
 After dinner: If you need one more drink before heading to bed, stop by Cru (221 Brady Street) a wine bar with a fantastic seasonal cocktail menu and selection of craft beers.
 They’re known for themed pop-up bar nights (think Harry Potter, Tipsy Pineapple Tiki Bar and roaring 20’s-style speakeasy).